Get Into Your Sanctuary

 August 5, 2023

-Event Partners: National Marine Sanctuary Foundation, Artist Boat, Urban Strategies, Inc., City of Galveston (Lasker Community Pool).
+Event Partners included NOAA's Mesophotic and Deep Benthic Communities Portfolio (part of the Deepwater Horizon Open Ocean Restoration effort), the National Marine Sanctuary Foundation, Artist Boat, Urban Strategies, Inc., and City of Galveston (Lasker Community Pool).

 Two cornhole boards, decorated with colorful sanctuary images, rest on a grassy lawn with beanbags showing the sanctuary and National Marine Sanctuary Foundation logos nearby.